Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Numerical analysis and results

 \subsection{Results}

-We will now present our predictions for the branching ratios for $B\to \ell\ell\ell^{\prime}\nu$ in the $q^2$ bins: $[4m_{\mu}^2,1\,\mbox{GeV}^2]$ and $[0.1,1]$ GeV$^2$ as well as $[0.0025,1]$ GeV$^2$ when $\ell=e$.
-These results can be found in Table \ref{tab:results}, where the final states considered are $\mu\mu\mu\nu$ and $e e \mu\nu$.
-It is evident that the effect of interference for the case $\ell=\ell'$ enhances the branching ratio by $\sim$ 15$\%$.
-The remaining two possible final states will be discussed later on in this section.
-In order to understand the origin of the uncertainties on the result, we study the different contributions to the uncertainty for one of the results (for $\lambda_B=350$ MeV):
+We now present numerical predictions for the form factors and branching fractions for $B\to \ell\ell\ell^{\prime}\nu$ in the $q^2$ (GeV$^2$) bins: $[4m_{\ell}^2,0.96$ GeV$^2$] and $[1.1,3]$ GeV$^2$ within the updated theoretical framework described in Sec.~\ref{sec:SymNLL}.
+Unless otherwise stated, all predictions include the complete set of form factors, the NLL leading-power corrections, the $\mathcal{O}(\alpha_s^0)$ next-to-leading-power contributions, and the soft corrections obtained from the once-subtracted dispersion relations.
+In order to understand the origin of the uncertainties on the result, we study the different contributions to the uncertainty for $B\to \mu\mu e\nu$ (for $\lambda_B=350$ MeV):